gronxb/react-native-icons-builder/README.md

 ## Key Features

-* No additional dependencies are required, except for react-native-svg, which is commonly used in React Native.
+* No additional dependencies are required, except for `react-native-svg`, which is commonly used in React Native.
 * No native code is involved, making it simple to integrate.
 * Supports all icons available in the React Icons library.